RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/docs/Technical-White-Paper:Quantum-Transcendence-Through-Engineered-Architecture.md

 When anti-starvation is compiled in, the kernel tracks how long each event has been waiting in the Ready Pool.
 If an event exceeds the threshold, it receives priority selection regardless of weight.

-This introduces a deadline-based pattern, which is why it is not compiled into Maximum Isolation—any predictable pattern is undesirable in adversarial environments.
+This introduces a deadline-based pattern, which is why it is not compiled into Maximum Isolation — any predictable pattern is undesirable in adversarial environments.

 ### 3.5 Implementing Application-Controlled Resolution